top of page

 ho-ter

 Now forget the Hebrew spelling and pronunciation, its just for edification.
 The meaning is FULL of Sotho idioms and figures of speech.
 The pronunciation would be a Sotho, a northern or a southern-sounding Bantu language.
 If you can hear it in that tongue, you will get more of the ancient understanding of the language and meanings of words.
-WE can glean from this though, root words like it was a place like a branch (netzer) of Jesse that would bear fruit.
+We can glean from this though, root words like it was a place like a branch (netzer) of Jesse that would bear fruit.
 Also we found the other root which is to guard or keep, like a watchtower (mispah).
 If we then go to the Greek, Nazara (Ναζαρά), we seem to see that this had another form in the Aram language.
 However, as far as Nguni languages go, we are not sure of that form.

 Now if we read the Gospel of Luke, we can see that Nazareth is described as a town of Galilee and the home of Miriam (Mary).
 After the child is born in Bethlehem, they return to Galilee and their hometown of Nazareth.
 This is indisputable, born in Bethlehem but raised in Nazareth.